Menu icon

 Bethesda risks becoming “Bethesda who?
 A place in Maryland?”
 And the question remains: will they still be around in ten years if the next big release takes another decade?

-Thoughts on upgrades:
+Thoughts on Hardware Upgrades

 I used to build my desktop computer every 6ish years because it was a lot of effort and I lost track of time since the last one.
 The last computer I built was a 3700X and an RTX 2080.
 I replaced this one because the hardware was so effectively cooled that it heated me up instead and left me feeling sick.
 I thought it was time for a more efficient system that did not leave me feeling ill.
 January 2024 came and I bought an Alienware Aurora R15 for $2300 at a time when the video card for the system cost that much.
 I also got a 7900x, 1 TB Western Digital Black SSD, 32 GB DDR5 RAM, and a 2 TB traditional drive.
 I ran out of room fast because I kept my entire library of frequently used games there.
 The end of the warranty could not come soon enough.
 I replaced the 1 TB with a Samsung 990 4 TB SSD.
 The drive works great and lets me install all my games and other digital content.
 The last change I made was converting Windows Home to Pro.
 Since I got this through Amazon during the New Year, there were not many upgrade options.
 Moving from Windows Home to Pro made all the little quirks I like to have from working as a technician come back.
 Drive encryption and group policy tools were some of these.